dd9jn/rfc4880bis/crypto-refresh.md

 - Compressed data, which makes up the remainder of the packet.

-A Compressed Data Packet's body contains a block that compresses some set of packets.
+A Compressed Data Packet's body contains data that is a compression of a series of OpenPGP packets.
 See {{packet-composition}} for details on how messages are formed.

-ZIP-compressed packets are compressed with raw {{RFC1951}} DEFLATE blocks.
+A ZIP-compressed series of packets is compressed into raw {{RFC1951}} DEFLATE blocks.

-ZLIB-compressed packets are compressed with {{RFC1950}} ZLIB-style blocks.
+A ZLIB-compressed series of packets is compressed with raw {{RFC1950}} ZLIB-style blocks.

-BZip2-compressed packets are compressed using the BZip2 {{BZ2}} algorithm.
+A BZip2-compressed series of packets is compressed using the BZip2 {{BZ2}} algorithm.

 An implementation that generates a Compressed Data packet MUST use the non-legacy format for packet framing (see {{openpgp-packet-format}}).
 It MUST NOT generate a Compressed Data packet with Legacy format ({{legacy-packet-format}})